IBM-Swift/TodoList-CouchDB/README.md

 7. Create the database service

 ```
-./config.sh create-db
+./config.sh create-db <clusterName> <instanceName>
 ```

-8. Optionally, if you want to populate your database with some sample data, run the following command with your image name:
+8. Optionally, if you want to populate your database with some sample data, run the following command with your app URL, username, and password:

 ```
 ./config.sh populate-db <appURL> <username> <password>